qwerty12/mpv-config/README.md

 * The Cascadia Mono font should be present on your system.
 I think it comes with Windows 11 or the new Windows Terminal or both.

-* The forward subtitle cycling key, `s`, will bring up uosc's subtitle selection menu if 10 or more subtitle tracks are present
+* The forward subtitle cycling key, `s`, will bring up uosc's subtitle selection menu instead if 10 or more subtitle tracks are present

 * Most scripts included here contain modifications, including those that remove functionality.
 Almost all of the scripts in folders will load lazily or with a delay.
+You might prefer to use the original versions.

 ### Credits